hungsu/digital_garden/src/site/notes/Concepts/backlink.md

 ## Other people's opinions

-By far the best article I've found about backlinks is [Maggie Appleton](Maggie%20Appleton.md)'s online essay: [A Short History of Bi-Directional Links](https://maggieappleton.com/bidirectionals).
+By far the best article I've found about backlinks is [[Public/People/Maggie Appleton\|Maggie Appleton]]'s online essay: [A Short History of Bi-Directional Links](https://maggieappleton.com/bidirectionals).
 Here's a snip:
 > The idea of the bi-directional link goes all the way back to 1945, when [Vannevar Bush](https://en.wikipedia.org/wiki/Vannevar_Bush) dreamed up the [[Private/Memex\|Memex]] machine.
 Vannevar outlined this hypothetical gadget in an essay in _The Atlantic_ called [As We May Think](https://www.theatlantic.com/magazine/archive/1945/07/as-we-may-think/303881/).
 He wanted a system capable of “associative indexing... whereby any item may be caused at will to select immediately and automatically another... (so that) numerous items have been thus joined together to form a trail.”

 Zettelkasten.de says [backlinks are bad](https://zettelkasten.de/posts/backlinks-are-bad-links/):